 - Take a picture of the Allbirds (to remember how to tie the shoelaces again when done) and untie the shoelaces (on the Allbirds wool runner, the Allbirds tree skipper, and the tree runner – the lounger doesn’t have laces)

-- Put the shoelaces back on the shoes and the insoles inside the shoes.
+- Use the photo you took to put the shoelaces back on the shoes and the insoles inside the shoes.

 What detergent do you use to Wash Allbirds?

 How do you wash the Insoles of Allbirds?

 As we showed in the video, we use Oxiclean for the insoles.
 We usually soak them a bit, then rinse and let dry.
 A little bit goes a long way.
 Too much Oxiclean take away the softness!

 How do you wash the soles of Allbirds?